beichentian-GIS/disaster_response_pipeline_Tian/README.md

     - Outputs results on the test set
     - Exports the final model as a pickle file

-3. **Flask Web App:** enables users to type in disaster-related messages to explore which sentiment categories are related with the inputs.
+3. **Flask Web App:** enables users to type in disaster-related messages to explore which sentiment categories have strong relevance with inputs.

 ## File Structure <a name="structure"></a>